 There will inevitably be some teething problems, but such framework is a positive development and will help ensure that capital will be allocated to investments that promote and prove their green credentials.
 Despite the highly technical language surrounding the Taxonomy, there is reason for the investment community to cheer the forthcoming regulations.
 The Taxonomy should contribute to the prevention of greenwashing attempts and ensure that market participants invest in truly green opportunities that align with the Paris Agreement on greenhouse gas emissions.

-Q: As you know, the EU have six environmental goals associated with the taxonomy: climate change mitigation and climate change adaption being the first two objectives.
+Q: As you know, the EU has six environmental goals associated with the taxonomy: climate change mitigation and climate change adaptation being the first two objectives.
 Arturo Fraile of BBVA has highlighted a major theme absent from the taxonomy.
 Do you believe the expansion of the taxonomy beyond its environmental scope so it includes socially sustainable activities will be a possibility in the future?

 The expansion of the EU Taxonomy Regulation beyond the environmental dimension seems unlikely in the near future due to the already complex and lengthy implementation timetable.
 The Taxonomy will start in 2022 with disclosures related to products with focus on climate change mitigation and climate change adaptation.
 In 2023, additional disclosures will follow for products with focus on water, circular economy, pollution or biodiversity.
 In order to avoid insurmountable implementation complexities from the start, it seems the correct call to start small and focus initially on climate change and other environmental challenges.